ichybell/Python/README.md

 >Any file with **additional** or **plus** appended at the end is content I was able to additionally research online and use during the specific topic referenced at that chapter of the book

 >My game that was to be created is a Word_Descrambler project which aims to form words from a series of letters provided.
-It can also be referred to as a Word Finder
+It can also be referred to as a Word Finder.
+I aim to incremetally improve it as well.

 >The image that is located at the gothonwebs project is the image I used to test the upload module